 Specifically, you and your spouse need to include the following provisions:

-Division of assets: including, but not limited to, a specific description of each asset like the VIN number for cars, the address and APN number for real property and bank account numbers and the institutions where funds are held, and the percentage each spouse will get;
+Division of assets: including, but not limited to, a specific description of each asset like the VIN number for cars, the address and APN number for real community property and bank account numbers and the institutions where funds are held, and the percentage each spouse will get;

 Division of debts: consumer debt should include the name of the debtor and the account numbers, loans should be specific, car notes and mortgage payments should also be specific, and again you will want to identify how each debt will be divided and when payments on the debts are expected to be made

 Spousal support/alimony/maintenance: you will want to specify whether or not a spouse is getting alimony, and if how so, how much, for how long and how it will be paid; if no support is being paid, you need to specify this in the joint petition